 If you find two issues describing the same problem, leave a comment and try to find their differences.
 If they are in fact identical, close the newer one and label it duplicate.

-Once a developer finished working on an issue, it’s moved to the quality assurance column of the GitHub project.
-Check if the issue is still present in the latest update on the devel channel and try to find any problems it is causing.
+Once the pull-request has been merged, the issue it fixes is moved to the quality assurance column of the GitHub project.
+Please check if the issues in this column are still present in the latest update on the devel channel, then see if anything else has broken in the update.
 Check if the developer mentioned specific things to look out for when testing and leave a comment detailing your experience.
-If you have write-access to the repository, you can move the issue back to In Development or forward to Release Candidate as specified by the issue tracking guidelines.
+If you have write-access to the repository, you can move the issue back to In Development (and reopen it) or forward to Release Candidate as specified by the issue tracking guidelines.

 Initial triaging of issues¶